 I. TYPE OF ACTION Check the type of action that applies.
 If previous Program Approval Form exists, please attach.
-A. Adoption program Substantive Revision (attach Program Form).
+A. Adoption program B. Substantive Revision (attach Program Form).
 The numbers listed next to the changes below may or may not require a response; they have been identified as those questions most likely needing to be addressed.
-The entire program form should be reviewed for applicability.
-Change in number of credit hours: II, IVA, IVD, VI, VII, VIII, XI Change in Technical/Core Requirements: II, IVA, IVD, VI, VII, VIII, XI Change in distribution of requirements affecting Related Technical or General Education Requirements, Technical/Core Requirements, or General Education Requirements: II, IVA, IVD, VI, VII, VIII, XI.
-Identify specific changes not listed above: II.
-INTRODUCTION This program is aligned with Career Cluster and Pathway III.
-PROGRAM DESCRIPTION & STUDENT LEARNING OUTCOMES - PROGRAM LEVEL This program description will appear in the College Catalog followed by the Student Learning Outcomes - Program Level Program Description: If the description above is a revision, indicate the catalog page(s) to be revised.
-Catalog Year: Page Number(s): Upon successful completion of this program, students will be able to: • Indicate the title and source of skill standards for this program: IV.
-RATIONALE FOR PROPOSAL
+The entire program form should be reviewed for applicability. ☐ Change in number of credit hours: II, III, IVA, IVD, VI, VII, VIII, XI, X. ☐ Change in Technical/Core Requirements: II, III, IVA, IVD, VI, VII, VIII, XI, X. ☐ Change in distribution of requirements affecting Related Technical or General Education Requirements, Technical/Core Requirements, or General Education Requirements: II, III, IVA, IVD, VI, VII, VIII, XI, X. ☐ Identify specific changes not listed above: C. Non-Substantive Revision (attach Program Form).
+Check appropriate box: Change in program title.
+NEW TITLE: Wording change in the catalog program description that does not significantly change the program content (attach old and new wording).
+Addition or revision of Student Learning Outcomes (SLOs) that does not significantly change the program content (attach old and new SLOs).
+Change in program Related Technical and/or General Education Requirements that does not change the distribution of requirements (attach old and new program requirements).
+Change in program General Education Requirements that does not change the distribution of requirements (attach old and new requirements).